tht/autodoist/README.md

 ![See example](https://i.imgur.com/WKKd14o.gif)

 To give you more flexibility, multiple modes are provided:
-1. Off
+1. No regeneration
-2. Checking main task regenerates all sub-tasks
+2. Checking the main task regenerates all sub-tasks
-3. Checking main task regenerates all sub-tasks only if all sub-tasks have been checked first
+3. Checking the main task regenerates all sub-tasks only if all sub-tasks have been checked first

 When this functionality is activated, it is possible to chose which mode is used as overall functionality for your Todoist.
+See the example given at [running Autodoist](#running-autodoist)

-In addition you can define another mode by adding the labels `Regen_off`, `Regen_all`, or `Regen_all_if_completed` to your main task.
-These labels will automically be created for you, and overrule the overall functionality.
+In addition you can override the overall mode by adding the labels `Regen_off`, `Regen_all`, or `Regen_all_if_completed` to one of your main recurrings task.
+These labels will automatically be created for you.

 # 3. Postpone the end-of-day